unlim-it/docs.bosonprotocol.io/src/docs/advanced-topics/gas-fees.md

 pending state for a long time.
 If the actual cost exceeds the supplied Gas, then the transaction fails with an out-of-Gas exception.

-**Ideal Gas limit** : The ideal Gas limit is when a transaction is submitted with enough Gas limit to cover the costs involved to execute the transaction or invoke a function call.
+**Ideal gas limit** : The ideal Gas limit is when a transaction is submitted with enough Gas limit to cover the costs involved to execute the transaction or invoke a function call.
 In order to find the current ideal Gas limits, most dApps use [ethgasstation](https://ethgasstation.info/).